 What is the Registry Cleaner PUA?

-Registry Cleaner is a piece of untrustworthy software, endorsed as a tool for cleaning, repairing and optimizing the operating system - by managing registry files.
-However, due to the questionable methods used to distribute Registry Cleaner, it is classified as a PUA (Potentially Unwanted Application).
-It is noteworthy that PUAs are often unable to operate as advertised and they may even have unmentioned, harmful abilities.
+Registry Cleaner is untrusted software endorsed as a tool for cleaning, repairing and optimizing the operating system by managing registry files.
+Due to the dubious methods used to proliferate Registry Cleaner, however, it is classified as a Potentially Unwanted Application (PUA).

 |Name||Registry Cleaner potentially unwanted application|